DragonLibrary/BookBlog/_posts/2021-09-30-theres-a-poetry-to-it-fairy-tales-in-verse.md

 ![](../uploads/article13-tumblrdragonpoem.png)

 The poem remains fairly similar in phrasing and style to standard storytelling, but adopts a number of modern internet poetry themes.
 The lack of typical capitalisation despite caesura; longer sentences than that of prose; use of standard, conversational lexicon rather than more formal specialist lexicon.
+All of these appear commonly in Instagram poetry as aspects of the genre.

 But how does this work in the more historical fairy tales? *The Goblin Market* is the most known poem of the genre, with Rossetti's 1862 work continuing to be republished even now.